Monday, November 30, 2020

 © 2020 Christopher Burdett

-For millennia jarroot has been grown and harvested in Thraaka.
+For millennia jarroot has been grown and harvested in Thrakaa.
 After several days in the drying houses, the root is used to produce an alcoholic beverage called jarre.
 It is potent and a staple at any Thrakese meal.
 When you dream of adventure and excitement, your days in the fields can feel very long.

 As an added bonus, I have some images of the rendering process of this piece so that you can get a better idea of it taking shape.